Eventual-Inc/Daft/docs-v2/core_concepts.md

 ## Multimodal Data

-Daft is built to work comfortably with multimodal data types, including URLs and Images.
+Daft is built to work comfortably with multimodal data types, including URLs and images.
 You can use the [`url.download()`](https://www.getdaft.io/projects/docs/en/stable/api_docs/doc_gen/expression_methods/daft.Expression.url.download.html#daft.Expression.url.download) expression to download the bytes from a URL.
 Let’s store them in a new column using the `with_column` method:

 !!! failure "todo(docs): This example is originally from 10min quickstart"